echalkpad/jpapp/docs/writeup.md

 - [LoopBack Permissions](https://docs.strongloop.com/display/public/LB/Authentication%2C+authorization%2C+and+permissions)

 In our abbreviated example above you can see we have allowed the "$owner" to create/edit/find/update "credits".
-Also note that the base model "User" has its own set of "acls" that can be found found in loopback.
+Also note that the base model "User" has its own set of "acls" that can be found in LoopBack's core module.
 - \joinpay\node_modules\loopback\common\models\user.json

 ####Login